Tien123123123/dl_predict_animals/README.md

 - Sheep
 - Spider
 - Squirrel

-- Animal folder can be found on master branch

 1. animals_created.py
 - Functionality: This script creates a dataset for training the CNN model from the images in the specified animals folder.